pluv-io/pluv/docs/crdt-storage.md

 Install yjs

-> **Note**
+> **Note:**
-> Yjs is a peer dependency of pluv packages, so make sure to install wherever the server and/or client are located (in both places if these are separate).
-This is currently necessary even if you are not using yjs in your setup.
+> Yjs is a peer dependency of pluv packages, so make sure to install `yjs` wherever the server and/or client are located (in both places if these are separate).
+This is currently necessary even if you are not using yjs in your project.

 ```bash
 $ npm install yjs